Manuals and Guides

 If you need a vertical wind measurements, you need the TriSonica Sphere Wind Flux Sensor.
 The TriSonica Sphere was specifically engineered to deliver precise vertical wind measurements.
 Its unique spherical design (patent pending) dramatically reduces shadow correction while increasing the accuracy of vertical wind measurements.

 Is the TriSonica Mini a flux instrument?

 The current iteration of the TriSonica Mini has a +/- 15 degree angle of acceptance of vertical measurement before the shadowing effects of the mounting structure becomes noticeable, therefore it is not capable of measuring atmospheric flux.
-We have added a flux capable instrument to our road map and will announce that product’s availability when it is ready.
+On the other hand, the TriSonica Sphere, with its unique patent pending spherical design, was specifically engineered to deliver precise vertical wind measurements coupled with fast sampling rates (up to 100 Hz) making it ideal for atmospheric flux and turbulence research.
 To ensure that you hear about the latest releases or announcements from Anemoment, LLC, subscribe to our newsletter.
-For those requiring flux measurement capabilities today, we suggest you visit Applied Technologies, Inc. (one of our leading distributors) at www.apptech.com as they have probes capable of capturing flux measurements in stock.

 Can the TriSonica Mini Measure Accurately When Tilted?